 Everything you need to know about being a Haligonian

-Whether you're just starting your apartment search or you're all moved in, there are some things you need to know before you can really settle into the community.
+The Studley Campus, Sexton Campus, and Carleton Campus for Dalhousie University are located in Halifax, in the Halifax Regional Municipality.
 We've put together some tips, suggestions and resources that will give you a head start to making yourself at home.

-Weather in Halifax varies by season, from warm summer days to leisurely falls, crisp-fresh winters, and vibrant springs.
+Weather in Halifax varies by season.
 The summer months (June-September) tend to be warm with temperatures ranging from 18°C to 30°C*, cooling off in mid-late September.
 Throughout the winter months (December-March), temperatures typically range from -15°C to 2°C*.
 Temperatures begin to rise again in late March/early April.

 *Temperature ranges are approximate.
 For historical data and current weather conditions in Halifax, visit the Environment Canada website.